JikokuAice/JikokuAice.github.io/README.md

 This project is a personal undertaking, and contributions are not being actively sought at this time.
 However, feel free to fork the repository and customize the app to suit your needs or experiment with new features.

-## License

-This project is licensed under the [MIT License](LICENSE), granting you the freedom to use, modify, and distribute the code as per the terms of the license.

 ---